Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Stay connected with us and be the first to know about new collections, exclusive offers, and behind-the-scenes content.
 Follow us on social media and become a part of our community of ceramics lovers.

 The only way this piece can be safely handled is to carefully examine the front and back FIRST before touching.
-Then using one hand, place fingers and thumb on the opposing bare front and back sides of the middle section of her skirt and lift.
+Then using one hand, place fingers and thumb on the opposing bare front and back sides of the middle section of her skirt, then grasp and lift.
 Once lifted, place the other hand underneath to safely carry the sculpture.
 Use extreme caution NOT to touch flowers, leaves, ribbon or lace.

 Be aware of where decorations are placed on the back side of this sculpture.
 Many owners have forgotten the ribbons on her back side when picking Camille up.
 Then, the snapping sound of thin porcelain....the sudden feeling of the porcelain giving way beneath your fingertips....combined with the realization your investment is now worth $0, leaves your stomach in knots.
 Don't let this happen to you.